quinyuter/Pitch-Sequencing-RNN/README.md

 # Pitch-Sequencing-RNN
 Can I use a Recurrent Neural Network To Automate MLB Pitch Sequences?
+(Rough Draft of Finished Product)

 ## Goal